OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-14.md

 For forty years—one year for each of the forty days you explored the land—you will bear the consequences of your sins and know what it is like to have Me against you.’

 ## Numbers 14:35
-I, the Lord, have spoken, and I will surely do these things to this whole wicked community, which has banded together against Me.
-They will meet their end in this wilderness; here they will die.”
+I, the Lord, have spoken, and I will surely do these things to this entire rebellious community, which has banded together against Me.
+They will meet their end in this wilderness; here they will perish.”

 ## Numbers 14:36
 So the men Moses had sent to explore the land, who returned and made the whole community grumble against him by spreading a negative report about it—